thekiba/angular-platform-cloud/README.md

 ## Development server

-Run `ng run serve:dev` for a dev server.
+Run `npm run serve:dev` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Roadmap